LymphCode/Code-Quiz/README.md

 -The time is subtracted from the clock

--When all questions are answered or the timer reaches 0

--The game is over
+-When all questions are answered or the timer reaches 0 the game is over

 -When the game is over

--Then I can save my initials and my score
+-I can save my initials and score and view them when I click on View High Scores

 ## Pictures of the code quiz